Ch0wW/docker-hlds-won2/README.md

 ### Features
 * Creates a barebones HLDS Environment using Debian 12 (i386).
-* Includes Deathmatch Classic, Team Fortress Classic, Counter-Strike 1.5 dedicated server files in its vanilla configuration that can be configured outside the docker image.
+* Includes all the dedicated server files in its vanilla configuration that can be configured outside the docker image.
 * Has WON2 patches, and can advertise on dedicated masterservers.
 * Includes Metamod 1.19 with AntiDLFix.

+### Included mods
+- Counter-Strike 1.5 (retail)
+- Counter-Strike 1.3 (retail)
+- Team Fortress Classic (v1.5)

 ### Installation/Usage